Dean David Hunter

 My principal research interests are the etiology of cancer, particularly breast, colorectal and skin cancers, and prostate cancer in men.
 I am an investigator on the Nurses’ Health Study, a long-running cohort of 121,000 US women, and was project director for the Nurses’ Health Study II, a cohort of 116,000 women followed since 1989.
 My focus is on genetic susceptibility to these cancers, and gene-environment interactions.
 This work was originally based in subcohorts of the Nurses Health Study and the Health Professionals Follow-up Study of approximately 33,000 women and 18,000 men who have given a blood sample that can be used for DNA analysis.

-My teaching contributions have been mainly at the Harvard School of Public Health, where I direct the Molecular and Genetic Epidemiology concentration in the Department of Epidemiology.
+My teaching contributions have been mainly at the Harvard School of Public Health, where I direct the Genetic Epidemiology and Statistical Genetics concentration in the Department of Epidemiology.
 From 1999-2005 I was Director of the Quantitative Methods Concentration of the Master of Public Health degree.
 Most recently I have been Lead Instructor for Managing Epidemiologic Data, Studies in Molecular Epidemiology, and Molecular Epidemiology of Cancer.

 Genetic Susceptibility to Cancer and other Chronic Diseases